Cassano d'Adda

 Cassano d'Adda (Milanese: Cassan su l'Adda; Bergamasque: Cassà) is a town and comune in the Metropolitan City of Milan, Lombardy, Italy, located on the right side of the Adda River.
 It is on the border of the Metropolitan City of Milan and the province of Bergamo.
 It is served by Cassano d'Adda railway station.

 Geography

-The territory of Cassano d'Adda is divided in two parts, which are both characterised by a difference in height of 20–25 meters, by the river Adda.
+The territory of Cassano d'Adda is divided into two parts, which are both characterised by a difference in height of 20–25 meters, by the river Adda.
 The river, which still flows in a deep crack in Vaprio, stretches out in a wide riverbed in Cassano, in which its waters split into several branches separated by rocky and wooded islets.

 Origins of the name

 Other etymological variations of its name thrived in time: